-1. Coursework Requirement
+1. Coursework Requirements

-The Departmental Program of Study for master's students includes three sections: substantive/ theoretical, research methods and statistics, and area of specialization.
+The Departmental Program of Study for master's students includes research methods and statistics, advanced theory, and courses are specific to ACLP requirements.
 The core curriculum for the master's degree is 36 hours of course credit.
 (Note: HDFS 8910 and 7005 do not count toward this total.)
-All courses required for the curriculum that are offered in the department must be taken in the department (this does not apply to electives).
+All courses required for the curriculum that are offered in the department must be taken in the department, except electives.

-All master's level students are expected to take the core classes (HDFS 6100, 6630, 6640, 6800, 6900: Quantitative Analysis I, and 6950: Conducting Qualitative Research), Professional Seminar, several electives, and thesis hours.
+All master's level students are expected to take the core classes (HDFS 6100, 6640, 6800, and 7170), Professional Seminar (8910), several electives, and thesis or clinical project hours.
 Child Life students have additional course requirements and can choose a thesis option or a non-thesis option.
 Child Life students should discuss these options with their Major Professor and advisory committee.

-While it is permissible for master's students to take 7000- and 8000-level classes, the Graduate School mandates that the majority of coursework on the Master's Program of Study forms should be at the 6000-level.
+While it is permissible for master's students to take 8000- and 9000-level classes, the Graduate School mandates that the majority of coursework on the Master's Program of Study forms should be at the 6000- and 7000-level.